FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-04/03-forms.md

 ---

+# Review

+1. Controlled vs. Uncontrolled components
+2. React Form events
+3. Redux Form
+4. Form validation
+5. Displaying errors

+---

 ## Challenge

-Create a form in your "RED it" project.
+Create a form in your "REDit" project.
 Include:
   - saving data to the Redux store
   - validation of fields
   - styled components
   - error feedback
   - a disabled submit button when the form is invalid

 {% endhighlight %}